piotrpl/CarND-Advanced-Lane-Lines/README.md

 ####3.
 Perspective transform.

-The code for this step is contained in the first section "Color transforms & gradients." of the IPython notebook located in "./solution.ipynb".
+The code for this step is contained in the first section "Perspective transform." of the IPython notebook located in "./single_images_pipeline.ipynb".

-The code for my perspective transform includes a function called `warp()` which takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+The code for my perspective transform includes a function called `warp()` which takes as inputs an image (`img`).
 I chose the hardcode the source and destination points in the following manner:

 ```
 src = np.float32(